laurilopes/api_docs/v1/documentation/resources/petitions.md

 Returns the unique Change.org ID for the petition specified by
 <code>petition_url</code>.
 Before performing requests on a petition, the
-unique Change.org ID is required.
-Obtaining the ID versus using the URL as an identifier is required because petition URLs can change.
+unique Change.org ID is required because petition URLs can change.

 #### Request Parameters